 Housing is exempt from federal income taxes under section 501(c)(3) of the Internal Revenue Code and comparable New York State law.
-Contributions to it are tax deductible within the limitations prescribed by the code.
+Contributions to it are tax deductible within the limitations prescribed by the Code.

-Housing' Forms 990, Return of Organization Exempt from Income Tax, for the years ending June 30, 2022, 2021, 2020 and 2019 are subject to examination by the IRS, generally for 3 years after they were filed.
+Housing's Forms 990, Return of Organization Exempt from Income Tax, for the years ending June 30, 2023, 2022, 2021 and 2020 are subject to examination by the IRS, generally for 3 years after they were filed.
 Housing has concluded that there are no material uncertain tax liabilities to be recognized at this time.